Yeggstry/microservice-rest-petstore/README.md

 * [OpenAPI definition](http://localhost:8080/v3/api-docs/)
 * [Swagger UI](http://localhost:8080/swagger-ui.html)

+For deploying to AWS, the main configuration required is defined in the [Github Action: AWS Fargate](https://aws.amazon.com/blogs/opensource/github-actions-aws-fargate/) article.

 ## Future Development Ideas
 These ideas can be used to both enhance the service and to provide a higher quality service for use in a production environment.